CocoaPods/Molinillo/ARCHITECTURE.md

 repeatedly hit the same conflict, processing many unnecessary iterations before getting to a branch that avoids it.

-To unwind the optimal amount, we consider each of the conflicts that have determined our current state, and the requirements that led to them.
-For each conflict we:
+To unwind the optimal amount, we consider the current conflict, along with all the previous unwinds that have determined our current state.

-1. Discard any requirements that aren't "binding" - that is, any that are unnecessary to cause the current conflict.
-We do this by looping over through the requirements in reverse order to how they were added, removing each one if it is not necessary
-2. Loop through the array of binding requirements, looking for the highest index state that has possibilities that may still lead to a resolution.
-For each
-requirement:
+1. First, consider the current conflict as follows:
+  - Find the earliest (lowest index) set of requirements which combine to cause the conflict.
+Any non-binding requirements can be ignored, as removing them would not resolve the current onflict
+  - For each binding requirement, find all the alternative possibilities that would relax the requirement:
-  - check if the DependencyState responsible for the requirement has alternative possibilities that would satisfy all the other requirements.
-If so, the index of that state becomes our new candidate index (if it is higher than the current one)
+    - the requirement's DependencyState might have alternative possibilities that would satisfy all the other requirements
-  - if no alternative possibilities existed for that state responsible for the requirement, check the state's parent.
-Look for alternative possibilities that parent state could take that would mean the requirement would never have been created.
-If any exist, that parent state's index becomes our candidate index (if it is higher than the current one)
+    - the parent of the requirement might have alternative possibilities that would prevent the requirement existing
-  - if no alternative possibilities for the parent of the state responsible for the requirement, look at that state's parent and so forth, until we reach a state with no alternative possibilities and no parents
+    - the parent of the parent of the requirement might have alternative possibilities that would prevent the parent, and thus the requirement, from existing

-We then take the highest index found for any of the past conflicts, unwind to it, and prune out any possibilities on it that we now know would lead to the same conflict we just encountered.
-If no index to unwind to is found for any of the conflicts that determine our state, we throw a VersionConflict error, as resolution must not be possible.

-Finally, once an unwind has taken place, we use the additional information from the conflict we unwound from to filter the possibilities for the sate we have unwound to in `filter_possibilities_after_unwind`.
+    - etc., etc.
+  - Group all of the above possibilities into an array, and pick the one with the highest index (i.e., the smallest rewind) as our candidate rewind
+2. Next, consider any previous unwinds that were not executed (because a different, smaller unwind was chosen instead):
+  - Ignore any previously unused unwinds that would now unwind further than the highest index found in (1), if any
+  - For the remaining unused unwind, check whether the unwind has a chance of preventing us encountering the current conflict.
+For this to be the case, the unwind's requirement tree must overlap with an element of one of the requirement trees for the current conflict
+    - TODO: I _think_ we can make this much stronger: the state that was rewound to instead of opting for this unwind must be in the requirement tree for the current conflict
+  - If any such unwinds exist, use the one with the highest index (smallest unwind) instead of the one found in (1)
+3a.
+If no possible unwind was found in (1) and (2), raise a VersionConflict error as resolution is not possible.
+3b.
+Filter the state that we're unwinding to, in order to remove any possibilities we know will result in a conflict.
+Consider all possible unwinds to the chosen state (there may be several, amasssed from previous unused unwinds for different conflicts) when doing this filtering - only possibilities that will certainly result in *all* of those conflicts can be filtered out as having no chance of resolution
+4. Update the list of unused unwinds:
+  - Add all possible unwinds for the current conflict
+  - Remove all unwinds to a state greater than or equal to the chosen unwind
+5. Go to #6 in the main loop

 ## Specification Provider